Nordic noir: Television

 The term "nordic noir" is also applied to films and television series in this genre, both adaptations of novels and original screenplays.
 Notable examples are The Killing, The Bridge, Trapped, Bordertown, Deadwind and Lakeside Murders.

-Critic Boyd Tonkin has suggested that the British but heavily Scandinavian-influenced Shetland Isles and Outer Hebrides have produced authors in an allied, if not precisely identical tradition.
+Critic Boyd Tonkin has suggested that the Scottish but heavily Scandinavian-influenced Shetland Isles and Outer Hebrides have produced authors in an allied, if not precisely identical tradition.
 Exponents include Ann Cleeves, whose Shetland books have been adapted for television, and Peter May's Lewis Trilogy.
 The relatively slower narrative pace of UK crime dramas Broadchurch, The Missing and River is also credited to a "Scandinavian noir" influence.

 Subtitled original programmes have proven more popular with British audiences.
 International adaptations such as Sky Television's French/British The Tunnel (adapted from the Swedish/Danish The Bridge) have their own identity whilst retaining a stylistic and thematic affinity with the original series.
 While American cinema brought the English language movie version of The Girl With the Dragon Tattoo to a worldwide audience, receiving plaudits and was a box-office success, the American adaptations such as The Killing have fared less well critically and have proven less popular in terms of audience reaction than original productions, an example being the enduring interest in Arne Dahl's Intercrime series, originally titled The A Team, and its TV adaptations.

 In February and March 2021 UK's BBC Four broadcast the Finnish psychological thriller Man in Room 301 (Finnish: "Huone 301").